Composable Schemas (Preview)

 Partial References

-and includes the relations and permissions defined in that partial.
+A partial reference takes a partial and includes the relations and permissions defined in that partial.

 It works similarly to JS spread syntax (opens in a new tab)